 The basic magnetic flux leakage principle is that a powerful magnet is used to magnetize the steel.
 When used in combination with other methods, it provides a quick and inexpensive assessment of the workpiece of ferromagnetic materials.
 With the advancement of technology, people are paying more and more attention to the automation of the inspection process.
 This not only reduces the labor intensity of the inspection work but also improves the reliability of the test results and reduces the influence of human factors.

-The MFI magnetic flux leakage inspection method is a highly automated magnetic detection technology.
+The MFI magnetic flux leakage testing method is a highly automated magnetic flux testing technology.
 The magnetic flux leakage principle is that after the ferromagnetic material is magnetized, the surface and near-surface defects form a leakage magnetic field on the surface of the material, and defects are detected by detecting the leakage magnetic field.
-In this sense, the magnetic particle detection technology commonly used in pressure vessel inspection.
-However, it is customary to use the method of measuring the leakage flux with a sensor as the magnetic flux leakage detection, and the magnetic flux to detect the leakage flux.
+In this sense, magnetic particle detection technology is commonly used in pressure vessel inspection.
+However, it is customary to use the method of measuring the leakage flux with a sensor as the magnetic flux leakage ndt detection, and the magnetic flux to detect the leakage flux.
 The method is called magnetic particle detection and they are juxtaposed into two detection methods.

 Magnetic particle testing can only detect surface and near-surface crack defects, and it needs surface grinding when testing.
 It is only suitable for the detection of workpiece discontinuation.
 In addition to the surface and near-surface crack defects, the MFI magnetic flux leakage inspection can also find the corrosion inside the workpiece from the outside.
 Defects such as pits, and do not need to be polished on the surface of the workpiece, suitable for on-line inspection of workpieces.
 On-line inspection of workpieces is currently the most urgent method for users, which can reduce unnecessary parking and reduce inspection costs.
 In addition, the magnetic flux leakage detection can also quantify the depth and length of defects.
 Although the application of magnetic flux leakage detection technology is rarely used in workpiece inspection, it has the advantages that magnetic particle detection does not have, so its application prospect is very broad.